code0monkey1/nexjs-13-fundamentals/README.md

 This folder will have all the component files (`jsx files`) you'll use throughout the project .

 You can import the components into files using `@component/ComponentName` into files .

+- We need to call the NavBar component within the` layout.jsx` file in the app directory , so that it's visible on all pages throughout the app